2026 Guide to Superscoring on the Digital SAT and ACT

 Also, please note that when a college allows you to Superscore the SAT and/or the ACT, their median score ranges tend to be higher, since students didn’t have to give an Olympian performance on a single test day to get that score that they’re reporting.

-In the end, there are pros and cons to the practice of Superscoring, though it ultimately doesn’t matter what *I* think... all that matters is what your dream college requires, and which test and approach are going to help paint the best portrait of you on the testing front!
+In the end, there are pros and cons to the practice of Superscoring, though it ultimately doesn’t matter what *I* think... all that matters is what your dream college requires, and which test and approach are going to help put your best foot forward on the testing front!

 Conclusion

-The goal of today’s post was to help you make informed decisions about your testing strategy.
-If you find yourself confused by any of the fine print of Superscoring, or if you need more help prepping to take the SAT or the ACT, we can make a customized study plan together that takes into account YOUR strengths, weaknesses, target score, and schedule.
+Today’s post has aimed to help you make informed decisions about your testing strategy.
+If you find yourself confused by any of the fine print of Superscoring, or if you need more help actually preparing to take the SAT or the ACT, we can make a customized study plan together that takes into account YOUR strengths, weaknesses, target score, and schedule.